ElidaDev/AllLangs-Eli/README.md

 ### Python
 - I've written the most in python, Most of it is in this repo!

+### html
+- I have done freecodecamp lessons with html, and we are now going over it in class.

+### Css
+- This was in the free code camp lessons, We have also covered this in class.

 ### C
 - This repo shows all of the C programs I have written.

 ### Java
 - Some minimal automation programs, and other programs (Will have more experience in 2025-26 school year).

-### html
-- I have done freecodecamp lessons with html, but thats about it.

 ### Js
 - Written hello world + what is in the repo here.

-### Css
-- This was in the free code camp lessons, however I do not recall most of it.

 ---
 ### Git File Management Commands